 Here are some pictures of our LEGO Party and what we did:

 I went out for lunch with my family after church on Sunday to celebrate the last few days of freedom before school started.
 While we were eating, I couldn’t help but listen in on the conversation happening at the table next to us.
 The lady was telling her friend about her experience growing up in a church.
 The now grandmother age lady recalled a building with hard pews that were uncomfortable to sit in, a pastor who spoke long, and a Sunday morning experience that was extremely boring.
 The religious experience was all about rules & consequences for breaking the rules.
 When she was old enough, she decided that she had no interest in this thing called church.
+The church has a challenge currently facing them.
+How do we keep kids from leaving church when they are grown up?

 We have just finished an EPIC week at our church.
 Here is a little video I put together with highlights from this past week.